 The little ones also will love Coligny Beach Park's interactive fountain featuring 26 synchronized jets that spray water up from the ground.
 Parents can watch the aquatic antics from the comfort of park benches placed just out of splash range around the circular fountain.

 For the thrill-seekers in your group, there's Zipline Hilton Head/Aerial Adventure Hilton Head.
 This treetop challenge course will have your little daredevils crossing swinging bridges, jumping through hoops and climbing Lowcountry-themed obstacles.
 It includes 50 activities of varying levels of difficulty, making it fun for everyone from super jocks to children as young as 5.

 When you're ready to get out of the sun, take the kids to The Sandbox, an interactive children's museum where they can trek across a rock challenge course, fly a plane and sail a ship as they explore the museum's imagination stations.
-If they've got energy to burn, try the new Island Playground, an indoor recreation center with inflatable slides, winding obstacle courses, brightly colored bounce houses and a separate toddler exploration area.

 Several of the island's vacation resorts offer more family fun with kids' camps and special family events scheduled throughout the summer.
 At Palmetto Dunes, the recreational options include: golf and tennis clinics, fishing cruises, crabbing expeditions, surf camp and a family ski day.
 You can also rent bikes to ride on the beach and kayaks to paddle in the resort's canals.

 And the fun doesn't stop when night falls.
 In the summer months, Sea Pines Resort presents free evening concerts under the old Liberty Oak tree in Harbour Town.
 The festivities include: face painting, puppet shows, scavenger hunts and crafts.